Winterize Your Home and Stay Healthy

 - Install a smoke detector and carbon monoxide alarm.
 These 2 simple, affordable items are must-have safety devices for your home, especially in winter.
 If you already have them installed, good for you.
 Don’t just stop there, though – check the batteries today.
 Then test the unit itself and replace if necessary.

 - Play it safe with a backup generator.
-Power outages can be disastrous in winter, particularly if your household includes cold-sensitive individuals such as small children, invalids, or elderly members.
-An important part of winterizing your house might be purchasing an electrical generator to back up your electrical supply.
+Power outages can be disastrous in winter, particularly if your household includes cold-sensitive individuals such as small children, invalids, or elderly people.
+An important part of winterizing your house might be purchasing an electric generator to back up your power supply.
 Install outdoors, at least 20 feet away from the building.

 - Have a fire safety plan.
 Crackling log fires, glowing candles, and holiday lights are all a part of winter cheer.
 Unfortunately, they are also winter fire hazards.
 Prepare your home for a safe and cozy season – make a fire safety plan with your family before an emergency happens.
 Buy a fire extinguisher and make sure you know exactly how to use it, fast and effectively.